jtc1124/vgsi-house-api/README.md

 - Use a more robust database to save the data to disk and persist when the web server stops
 - Add some sort of security to access the endpoints.
 - Write some performance tests for each API endpoint.
 Could use JMeter for example.
+- Improve the links in the GET /houses response

+## API Design Choices

+I tried to leverage Spring and its sub-projects as much as possible.
+While that helped reduce boilerplate code and helped me get everything up and running rather quickly, there is some weirdness that has caused, specifically with adding the links to the API response body for the GET /houses endpoint to get all houses.
+I used Spring HATEOAS for link generation which may have been to my detriment, since the formatting of links is not exactly what was specified in the project requirements.
+I probably would research another link generation library or just written that part myself if I could redo this.

+For data persistence, I used an H2 in-memory database since that seemed like the lowest barrier to entry for data persistence as opposed to setting up a mySQL DB (or some other on disk DB) which would require installing extra components or running extra scripts to get this project up and running.

 ## Notes on security